-It is a fact that some academics claim this, but it is not an undisputed fact that exactly three quarters of all species are endemic.
-As stated by Callmander et al., 2011, "despite more than two centuries of botanical exploration, the inventory, description, and documentation of the Malagasy flora are still far from complete."
-New species are continuously being discovered as is evident by the 8 new species discovered during the botanical assessment.
-The importance of biodiversity within Madagascar is stressed throughout the Botanical Assessment, which states: "Madagascar has an extraordinarily rich flora, in terms of both total number of taxa and the high number of endemic taxa.
-Modern estimates of the size and the level of species endemism of the flora of Madagascar have been made by Phillipson et al. (2010), who considered that the native flora consists of approximately 11,000 species of vascular plants currently known to science, with an estimated total of 13,500 species (based on an analysis of the rate of discovery of new species and the level of taxonomic effort already exerted on a group by group basis).
-More than 85% (which equates to more than three quarters) of the indigenous species are endemic, and endemicity may reach its highest levels in the sub-arid southwest of Madagascar".
+Charlie 5.7 of the ESIA: The report It is a fact that some academics claim this, but it is not an undisputed fact that Volume 7: Botanical Specialist Report, Gardner states that "this diversity is exactly three quarters of all species are endemic.
+As stated by Callmander et Section 2: The project Area in context manifested in the over 200.000 al., 2011, "despite more than two centuries of botanical exploration, the Section 2.
+The project Area in context (WWF) plant and animal species, inventory, description, and documentation of the Malagasy flora are still far from Volume 2: EIE mine Site, Section 5: three-quarters of which are complete."
+New species are continuously being discovered as is evident by the Description of the Biological state of the claimed by some academics to 8 new species discovered during the botanical assessment.
+The importance of environment be endemic".
+This statement is biodiversity within Madagascar is stressed throughout the Botanical presented as if there is some Assessment, which states: "Madagascar has an extraordinarily rich flora, in element of uncertainty, when in terms of both total number of taxa and the high number of endemic taxa. fact it is a statement of Modern estimates of the size and the level of species endemism of the flora of scientific fact and is not Madagascar have been made by Phillipson et al. (2010), who considered that disputed. the native flora consists of approximately 11,000 species of vascular plants currently known to science, with an estimated total of 13,500 species (based on an analysis of the rate of discovery of new species and the level of taxonomic effort already exerted on a group by group basis).
+More than 85% (which equates to more than three guarters) of the indigenous species are endemic, and endemicity may reach its highest levels in the sub-arid southwest of Madagascar".
 This is reaffirmed in the ESIA.